Skip to Main Content

 Locating Physical Collections in Irwin Library

 Explore the content on this page to learn how to read a book's call number, locate where books are shelved in Irwin Library, and identify the call number ranges for browsing by literature area.
+If you'd like a larger version to read, click on the map image.

 Off-Campus Access